typescript-nameof/nameof/README.md

 replace(unifier, nameof.typed<Unifier>().Concatenate, (x, y) => "test");  // Returns `HelloWorld`
 replace(unifier, nameof.typed<Unifier>().Concatenate, (x, y) => 420);     // Reports an error.
 Return type `string` is expected.
 ```

+In this example, TypeScript reports errors properly, thanks to `nameof.typed` reporting the types `"Add"` and `"Concatenate"` instead of mere arbitrary `string`s.

 ### `nameof.full`
 Unlike `nameof()` calls, the `nameof.full` call allows you to print the full name of an expression as a `string`: